saleyn/payments-engine/README.md

 ```

 Loading transactions from a file can be done either in the interactive mode by calling
 `payments:process_file/1`, or via a loader script.
-For the later, execute the
+For the later, execute the script
+by giving it the file with transactions:
 ```
 $ install/bin/payments-loader.es test/data/transactions.csv
 client,available,held,total,locked